Art Elements And Principles Of Design

 2. Emphasis: Creating a Focal Point

 Emphasis is the technique of drawing attention to a specific area or element in a composition.
 This focal point becomes the primary focus of the viewer's attention.
-Emphasis can be achieved through a variety of methods, including contrast, size, color, placement, and repetition.
+Plus, emphasis can be achieved through a variety of methods, including contrast, size, color, placement, and repetition.
 A well-placed focal point guides the viewer's eye through the artwork, creating a clear narrative or message.

 3. Movement: Guiding the Viewer's Eye